collective-soundworks/soundworks/README.md

 The most important things here are:

-- To load the `stylesheets/player.css` stylesheet that will be generated by the SASS file we'll write later,
+- To load the `stylesheets/player.css` stylesheet that will be generated by the SASS file we’ll write later,
 - To load the `socket.io` library with `script(src="/socket.io/socket.io.js")`, since this is what we currently use to handle the WebSockets,
 - To have a `div` element in the `body` that has the ID `#container` and a class `.container`,
 - And to load the `javascripts/player.js` Javascript file.

 #### Writing our scenario in Javascript

-Now let's write the core of our scenario in the `src/player/index.es6.js` file.
+Now let’s write the core of our scenario in the `src/player/index.es6.js` file.
 This is the file that is loaded by any client who connects to the server through the root URL `http://my.server.address:port/`.
 Such a client is called `player`.

 Step by step, this is how the scenario will look like when a participant connects to the server through that URL: